xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 Here you can define the sizes (hight and width) of a swatch image in the customer storefront and whether to use the color swatch name as an attribute option name or not.

-Don't forget to **submit** the new configuration settings to make them active.
+After adjusting the settings as you require, be sure to click **Submit** to make them active.

-The module adds a special **Color swatches** section (**Catalog** -> **Color swatches**) to the store admin area where a store admin can configure the swatches themselves:
+## Configuring Color Swatches
+The store administrator creates and manages color swatches via the **Color swatches** section of the store's Admin area (**Catalog** -> **Color swatches**).

 ![swatches-list.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/swatches-list.png)

-Initially the swatches list is empty and the store admin should create all swatches from scratch.
+Initially there are no swatches, so the swatch list is empty.
+The store admin needs to create any swatches they require from scratch.

 To create a swatch:

 1. Click **Create**.
-You'll see a new blank line with the fields to be defined.
+A new blank line will be displayed in the swatch list.
+You will need to adjust the fields on this new line to create your new swatch.

-2. Add a swatch name in the line
+2. In the Name field, specify the name by which you will identify the swatch.
    ![create-swatch.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/create-swatch.png)

-3. Choose the swatch color:
+3. In the Color field, set the swatch color you require.
+To do so, click within the **Color** field and use the color selection panel to select the color you need.
    ![add-color.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/add-color.png)

-   * Click in the **Color** field for the color panel to be displayed
-   * Choose the color you need
-   * Click a multicolor round botton in the bottom right corner to add the chosen color
-   * The color code and the color itself will be added to the swatch
+   The selected color and its code will be added to your swatch.

-4. Click **Save changes**
+4. Click **Save changes**.

 If necessary you can add an image to the color swatch.

 For this purpose:
-1. Click **+** in the image field of a swatch
+1. Click **+** in the image field of a swatch.
    ![add-image.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/add-image.png)

-2. Upload an image either from computer or via URL
+2. Upload an image either from computer or via a URL.

-3. **Save changes**
+3. Click **Save changes**.

 ## Adding Color Swatches to Product-Specific Attributes